kumaran-is/angular-flexlayout-holygrail/README.md

 # Holy Grail Layout using Angular FlexLayout in Angular

-This is a bare bone Holy Grail Layout using Angular FlexLayout for Angular website.
+This is a bare bone Holy Grail Layout using Angular Flex-Layout for Angular website.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1